 I take interests on outdoor lightning protection.
 I authored a book on this in Bengali in 2013.

 I am authoring a book on GDP, which I advocate not for using as the economic health index for nations because it has been turned non-universal due to the water piracy at the upstream in riparian basins.
 The GDPs of downstream countries that lose the renewable natural resource water cannot be compared with the upstream water-pirating countries.
 Further, I try to find the relation between religion and science.
 Furthermore, I have ideas to test in converting gravitational energy to useful energy and in making an instrument to explore underground resources.
 My principal hobbies are gardening and writing.

 My CV and my contact information can be found in the About Me section.
 I have also placed a link below for people to educate themselves regarding the situation of arsenic poisoning in the Ganges basin.
-The other link will go to Humane Water, where I serve as the Director of Water & Sanitation – Asia & Manager of Region III, USA.
+The other link will go to Humane Water, where I serve as the Vice-President.
 This non-profit organization is dedicated to deliver economic and environmentally friendly water supply for arsenic, pathogen, and other contaminants-affected communities in Bangladesh and other nations around the world.

 You can also view my research directly on Research Gate.
 I welcome contacts from hiring authorities for interdisciplinary/distinguished faculty or better positions.

 Thank you for visiting my site.
 More updates will be coming soon.